-Division Policy 504.1 Managing Health Issues in Schools requires that this manual is:
+District policy 504.1 requires that this manual is:

-- Reviewed annually including input from Alberta Health Services - Made available in a summary version to all Division staff - Adhered to by all staff as the primary procedural document for Health related issues
+- Reviewed annually including input from Alberta Health Services - Made available in a summary version to all District staff - Adhered to by all staff as the primary procedural document for Health related issues

-This manual is provided as a reference for Division staff when managing physical health related issues.
+This manual is provided as a reference for District staff when managing physical health related issues.
 The information provided sets a minimum standard of response to a variety of situations.
-In addition to the information provided herein, Division staff members are reminded that:
+In addition to the information provided herein, District staff members are reminded that:

-- The first response to a medical emergency is to call 911 - Alberta's Emergency Medical Aid Act provides legal protection to individuals from liability when providing assistance to others in an emergency situation - All schools have a published list of trained first-aiders - Questions or concerns regarding this manual should be directed towards the Associate Superintendent, Instructional Services
+- The first response to a medical emergency is to call 911 - Alberta's Emergency Medical Aid Act protects individuals from liability when providing assistance to others in an emergency situation - All schools have a published list of trained first-aiders - Questions or concerns regarding this manual should be directed towards the Associate Superintendent, Instructional Services

 This manual is not intended to substitute for emergency response training.
 There are some topics covered in this manual that may at times require a rapid response to a critical situation.
 These include but are not limited to situations that may arise with students or staff who have severe allergies or diabetic conditions.
 This manual does provide broad guidelines for the general management of the school environment when students or staff members who have these conditions are known to be present.
-For students with significant complex medical conditions, please ensure the medical form in Dossier is complete.
-Case management for these situations lies with the Learning Support Teacher.